EXPOSURE AND RESPONSE PREVENTION · ERP · OCD TREATMENT

 ERP Therapy for OCD, Intrusive Thoughts, Compulsions, and Avoidance

-ERP is used in this practice to help clients face triggers without rituals, reassurance, escape behaviors, or mental checking so OCD has less authority over time.
+Exposure and Response Prevention (ERP) here is not a bravery exercise or a generic exposure worksheet.
+It is used to help clients face triggers without rituals, reassurance, escape behaviors, or mental checking, so OCD has less authority over time.

 OCD is not maintained by thoughts alone.
-It is maintained by the loop around them.
+The loop around them maintains it.

 An intrusive thought, image, urge, memory, or sensation shows up.
 Your mind treats it like a threat.
 Distress rises.
 A compulsion gives short-term relief.
 Then OCD learns the ritual was necessary.